 Stokes and Pillsbury recommended Lactobacillus acidophilus cultures as part of the treatment protocol.
 Many aspects of this gut/brain/skin theory have recently been validated.

-The ability of the gut microbiome and oral probiotics to influence systemic inflammation, oxidative stress, glycemic control, tissue lipid content and even mood itself and are now being widely studied in their relationship to acne, eczema and other skin conditions.
+The ability of the gut microbiome and oral probiotics to influence systemic inflammation, oxidative stress, glycemic control, tissue lipid content and even mood itself are now being widely studied in their relationship to acne, eczema, atopic dermatitis and other skin conditions.

 Inflammation is destructive and chronic inflammation is the basis of all kinds of degenerative diseases.

 A person with an unhealthy digestive tract (dysbiosis) will have trouble digesting certain foods.
-Undigested, they stay in the intestines and become food for the pathogenic bacteria and yeast.
+Undigested, it stays in the intestines and become food for the pathogenic bacteria and yeast.